 #pragma GCC target ("string"...)

+attribute((target("STRING"))) was specified for that function.
+The parenthesis around the options is optional.
+See Function Attributes, for more information about the target attribute and the attribute syntax.
 The #pragma GCC target pragma is presently implemented for i386/x86_64, PowerPC, and Nios II targets only.

 #pragma GCC optimize ("string"...)

-This pragma allows you to set global optimization options for functions defined later in the source file.
-One or more strings can be specified.
-Each function that is defined after this point is as if attribute((optimize("STRING"))) was specified for that function.
+attribute((optimize("STRING"))) was specified for that function.
 The parenthesis around the options is optional.
 See Function Attributes, for more information about the optimize attribute and the attribute syntax.
+The ‘#pragma GCC optimize’ pragma is not implemented in GCC versions earlier than 4.4.

+#pragma GCC push_options#pragma GCC pop_options#pragma GCC target’ or ‘#pragma GCC optimize’ and then to pop back to the previous options.
 The ‘#pragma GCC push_options’ and ‘#pragma GCC pop_options’ pragmas are not implemented in GCC versions earlier than 4.4.

-This pragma clears the current #pragma GCC target and #pragma GCC optimize to use the default switches as specified on the command line.
+#pragma GCC reset_options#pragma GCC target and #pragma GCC optimize to use the default switches as specified on the command line.
+The ‘#pragma GCC reset_options’ pragma is not implemented in GCC versions earlier than 4.4.

 © Free Software Foundation